MicrosoftDocs/security/compass/incident-response-process.md

 - Avoid wasteful spending

-   Many major incidents result in the purchase of expensive security tools in a panic that are never deployed or used.
+   Many major incidents result in the purchase of expensive security tools under pressure that are never deployed or used.
 If you can’t deploy and use a tool during the investigation&mdash;which can include hiring and training for additional staff with the skill sets needed to operate the tool&mdash;defer acquisition until after you finish the investigation.

 - Access deep expertise